 - restoring the terraces to their 18th century appearance

-In the spring of 2020, the first new plants will be introduced to the garden.
+Later this spring, staff will introduce the first permanent plantings.
 From there on, we will be planting and maintaining this space for many years to come while our plants and trees come to maturity!

 Q: What will be grown in the garden?
 Will it include the same plants George Mason grew?